Roblox/creator-docs/content/en-us/production/monetization/developer-products.md

 		local success, result = pcall(handler, receiptInfo, player) if success then
 			-- The user has received their benefits!
-			-- return PurchaseGranted to confirm the transaction. return Enum.ProductPurchaseDecision.PurchaseGranted
+			-- Return PurchaseGranted to confirm the transaction. return Enum.ProductPurchaseDecision.PurchaseGranted
 		else
 			warn("Failed to process receipt:", receiptInfo, result)
 		end
 	end

-	-- the user's benefits couldn't be awarded.
+	-- The user's benefits couldn't be awarded.
-	-- return NotProcessedYet to try again next time the user joins. return Enum.ProductPurchaseDecision.NotProcessedYet end
+	-- Return NotProcessedYet to try again next time the user joins. return Enum.ProductPurchaseDecision.NotProcessedYet end